GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 Last line somewhere.TEXT APPENDED.
 ```

-Upon successfully written, `write()` method returns the number of bytes written.
+Upon successfully written, the `write()` method returns the number of bytes written.

 ### Creating Files
-A new file can be created using the same `write()` method.
-Creating a file is simply done by designating a file name that does not exist in the specified path.
+The `write()` method also creates a new file.
+Creating a file is done by designating a file name that does not exist in the specified path.

 ```python
 with open("path\\NEW-filename.txt", "w") as file: